cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Upload:
 `./scripts/flash.sh olimex-stm32-e407`

-This might be the results:
+This should be the result:

 - Configuration:
 ```